lucasros98/nlp_healthcare/README.md

 The project is structured as follows:

 - `data`: contains the data used for training and testing the models
+- `data_public`: contains the public data used for generating new data (data augmentation)
 - `models`: contains the models used for training and testing
 - `notebooks_exploration_cleaning`: contains the notebooks used for data exploration, preprocessing and cleaning
 - `notebooks_models`: contains the notebooks used for training and testing the models